 So what can be done?
 In the first instance, says Geberit, architects and specifiers can make their own informed decisions to reduce noise and, subsequently, its impact on wellbeing in the home.

 They can look to UK manufacturers, including Geberit, that continuously innovate with products that mitigate the impact of noise.
 Sound-optimised drainage piping such as Geberit’s Silent-db20 can reduce noise transfer from flushing water, washbasins or showers.
 Wall-hung toilets with concealed cisterns and pre-wall frames, such as Geberit Duofix, decouple from the construction, preventing noise from travelling down the wall and through the floor.

-It is time for the UK to revisit standards and outline maximum sound pressure figures and fair testing, enabling architects and specifiers to work together to achieve better results for end-users.
+It is time for the UK to revisit standards and outline maximum sound pressure figures and fair testing, says Geberit, enabling architects and specifiers to work with the construction industry to achieve better results for end-users.